Change Your Image

 All in all, it's a fairly good horror movie, I recommend it to any fans of horror or of the movies previously listed.
 However, I would still like to see another version of this story be told to us without the found-footage effect, and with a more believable explanation.

-As a side note, the pictures at the beginning is especially chilling.
+As a side note, the pictures at the beginning are especially chilling.

 Hostel: Part III (2011)